cycle/docs/intro/cli.md

 $ ./vendor/bin/cycle db:table {table-name}
 ```

-> You can execute commands with `-vvv` flag to display SQL queries if logger is set.
+> You can execute commands with `-vvv` flag to display SQL queries if the logger is set.

 # Example
 Install the bundle and create `config/cycle-cli.php` and `bootstrap.php` files.
 Make sure that `composer.json` includes: